nathan-mahynski/nathan-mahynski.github.io/_notes/visualizing_dt.md

 ---
 title: "Visualizing Decision Trees"
-excerpt: "Tools to inspect the one of the powerful models for tabular data."
+excerpt: "Tools to inspect one of the powerful models for tabular data."
 header:
   teaser: /assets/img/jupyter_logo.png
 tags: